Michigan coach Jim Harbaugh banned from final 3 regular-season games over sign-stealing allegations

 STATE COLLEGE, Pa.
-(AP) — The Big Ten Conference banned Jim Harbaugh from coaching at Michigan's three remaining regular-season games on Friday, defying a warning from the second-ranked Wolverines in an extraordinary confrontation over an alleged sign-stealing scheme that has rocked college football.
+(AP) — The Big Ten Conference banned Jim Harbaugh from coaching at Michigan's three remaining regular-season games on Friday, defying a warning from the second-ranked Wolverines in an extraordinary confrontation over a sign-stealing scheme that has rocked college football.

-Harbaugh was disciplined by the conference less than 24 hours before the Wolverines play at No. 9 Penn State in their toughest matchup of the season so far.
-His team (9-0) has a shot to win a third straight Big Ten title and the school's first national championship since 1997.
+Harbaugh was disciplined by the conference less than 24 hours before kickoff at No. 9 Penn State in the Wolverines' toughest matchup of the season so far.
+Michigan (9-0) has a shot to win a third straight Big Ten title and the school's first national championship since 1997.

 Michigan's plane landed in Pennsylvania shortly before the announcement.
 It issued a statement ridiculing the decision.